-Emotional abuse is a serious form of abuse that may come before, during, or after periods of physical abuse.
+Emotional abuse is a serious form of abuse.
 Emotional abuse is never the fault of the person subjected to it.

 Emotional abuse can have several long- and short-term effects.
-These might be physical (racing heart and tremors), psychological (anxiety and guilt), or both.
+These might be physical, such as racing heart and tremors, psychological, such as anxiety and guilt, or both.

-Keep reading for more information on the different types of emotional abuse, its short- and long-term effects, and some tips for healing and recovery.
+Keep reading for more information on the different types of emotional abuse, its short- and long-term effects, and tips for healing and recovery.
 This article also discusses how to seek help.

-A person may be subjected to emotional abuse from a number of different people throughout their life.
+A person may face emotional abuse from several different people throughout their life.

-Emotional abuse has a number of potential sources.
+Emotional abuse has numerous potential sources.
 These include:

 - romantic partners

-The sections below cover each of these sources in more detail.
+The sections below cover these sources of emotional abuse in more detail.